 Quiz | Video Gallery | Pictorial Biography | Legacy

-John Paul II was first Roman Catholic leader to visit Greece -- where more than 95 percent of the population are baptised in the Orthodox Church -- since the Great Schism of 1054 divided Christianity into Eastern and Western branches.
+John Paul II's visit is the first time a Roman Catholic leader has visited the country -- where more than 95 percent of the population are baptized in the Orthodox Church -- since the Great Schism of 1054 divided Christianity into Eastern and Western branches.

-In the last decade John Paul II has worked hard at dialogue with the Orthodox church, with visits to Orthodox countries including Romania and Georgia.
+John Paul II has worked hard at dialogue with the Orthodox church in the last decade with visits to Orthodox countries including Romania and Georgia.

 But the backlash is more intense in Greece, where the Orthodox clerics portray themselves as guardians of both the nation's ethnic identity and the heartland of the world's more than 200 million Orthodox faithful.